rhymeswithzion/rwz-test/README.md

 ### Submissions

 There are plenty of days left in 2017 (both backtracking and moving forward) that need a post sharing an audio-visual work of art to fill its empty void.
-If you have a posting idea than please fill out the <a href="http://www.rwz.io/submissions" target="_blank">submission form</a>.
-If you want to be even more awesome write-it in markdown (check out posting template above for inspiration), and than email it to rhymeswithzion [at] gmail.com
+If you have a posting idea than please fill out our <a href="https://goo.gl/forms/5aK05ClOEF6Il8o02" target="_blank">google form</a> or the <a href="http://www.rwz.io/submissions" target="_blank">submission form</a> on the website.

+If you want to be even more awesome write-it in markdown (check out posting template above for inspiration), and than <a href="mailto@submissions@rwz.io" target="_blank">email</a> it to submissions [at] rwz.io

 ### Curate